shafath1216/travel_guide/readme.md

 Google Map: Interactive map showing the city location.

-User Reviews: Logged-in users can post reviews about the city, which display the review text along with the username and timestamp.
+User Reviews: Logged-in users can post reviews about the city, showing the review text along with the username and timestamp.
 Visitors can read all reviews without logging in.

-Packages Page:
+Packages Page

 A dedicated page listing travel packages for different cities.

 Each package includes:

 Package name